pdobb/gemwork/README.md

 ### Rails

 For a Rails project, you may need to conditionally run the above by returning early unless the current environment is development.
-Further, you may want to include other tasks, such as `eslint`, `prettier`, and `test:system`.
+Further, you may want to include other tasks, such as `eslint`, `prettier`, `brakeman`, and `test:system`.

 ```ruby
 # frozen_string_literal: true